berttejeda/bert.ops-command/README.md

 <a name="script-organization"></a>
 # Script Organization

-dotc works by scanning directories for executable files and creating wrapper scripts that can be invoked using dot-notation.
+ops works by scanning directories for executable files and creating wrapper scripts that can be invoked using dot-notation.

 <a name="creating-scripts"></a>